Rich Text in PDF Annotations Using JavaScript

 -

-Text annotations — Text annotations can use non-standard fonts to render the text, a common use case which can now be automatically handled by making use of dynamically loaded fonts.
+Text annotations — Text annotations can use non-standard fonts to render the text — a common use case which can now be automatically handled by making use of dynamically loaded fonts.

 -

-PDF forms — Similarly to text annotations, form fields may also use fonts that the SDK doesn’t include by default.
+PDF forms — Similar to text annotations, form fields may also use fonts that the SDK doesn’t include by default.
 When dynamic font loading is used, we can ensure those forms will be correctly rendered.

 To leverage dynamic font loading, provide a list of fonts in a JSON file, which will be loaded on demand.

 To use this feature, we provide a default, ready-to-use dynamic fonts bundle.
+Follow the steps below.

-property in the configuration object passed to PSPDFKit.load()
+property in the configuration object passed toPSPDFKit.load()

 PSPDFKit.load({